FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/the_oauth_event_class.md

-The OAuthEvent class
+OAuth Events
 ====================

-When a user accepts to share his data with a client, it's a nice idea to save this state.
+When a user accepts to share their data with a client, it's a nice idea to save this state.
 By default, the FOSOAuthServerBundle will always show the authorization page to the user when an access token is asked.
 As an access token has a lifetime, it can be annoying for your users to always accept a client.